jimfinnis/completer/README.md

 * `virtual void first()` : reset the iterator
 * `virtual const char *next(const char *stringstart,int len)`:
 get the next matching string and advance the iterator, return the match or NULL if out of matches.
+The parameters are the characters typed so far and how many there are.

 Create an instance of this class.